Martha Schofield: Biography

 When she was finished at school Schofield became a teacher, beginning in Bayside, Long Island.
 Her mother's sister Eliza Bell lived there.
-Schofield also worked in Harrison, Westchester County.
+Schofield also taught in Harrison, Westchester County, New York, at a school affiliated with the Purchase Monthly Meeting.
 During the Civil War, Schofield worked in the Summit House military hospital though forbidden to nurse and so she ended up fundraising.
 Afterwards she moved to Wadmalaw Island, Edisto, St Helena and Johns Island, off South Carolina where there was a group of newly freed people in 1865.
-Her health suffered so she moved full time to Aiken, South Carolina.
-Schofield then founded a school in 1868.
-It went on to be known as the Schofield Normal and Industrial School.
-Funding for the school cam from both the Pennsylvania Friends Relief Association and from the state.
+Unfortunately, the malaria conditions on the islands caused her health to suffer, so she moved full time to Aiken, South Carolina.
+Schofield then founded a school in 1868, which went on to be known as the Schofield Normal and Industrial School.
+The school was run by Elizabeth Dorsey and Sarah Fisher Corlies, the sister of Deborah F. Wharton.
+While the Schofield Normal and Industrial School received some support from the state it was also partially funded by the Pennsylvania Friends Relief Association, which had headquarters in Germantown, PA.
 When the school reached 200 students in 1882 it was incorporated.
-Additional funding came from the Hicksite Quakers.
-The school continued to grow doubling by the next year.
+As the need for financial aid increased, the school received additional funding from members of the Hicksite Quakers, specifically those from the Philadelphia and New York Yearly Meetings.
+The school continued to grow, doubling to 400 students by 1883, at which point the curriculum included the opportunity for students to learn a trade, in addition to their academics.
 Schofield spent considerable time every year fundraising.
-Within two years the school included a boarding facility and offered student aid.
-A new hall was funded by a donation in memory of Deborah F. Wharton by her sons.
-By 1910 the school had grown to include two town blocks as well as a 280-acre farm.
+By 1884 the school included a boarding facility and offered student aid.
+The construction of the Deborah F. Wharton Industrial Hall was completed in 1890, funded by a donation in memory of Deborah F. Wharton by her sons.
+By 1910 the school had grown to include two town blocks, featuring three large brick buildings and two large frame buildings, as well as a separate 280-acre farm.
 Funding predominately came from annual subscriptions.
+All departments heads and teachers were black graduates of the Schofield Normal and Industrial School, with the exception being the headmaster or headmistress, and the founder, Martha Schofield.